Bert G. J. Frederiks — Personal Homepage

 (Dutch version: https://doi.org/10.31219/osf.io/yn7jx_v2.)

-Compared to the newer article “The Freedom Law,” mentioned below, this article really explains Adrian Bejan’s constructal law.
+Compared to the newer article “The Freedom Law,” mentioned below, this article explains Adrian Bejan’s constructal law.
 Also, it delves deeper into the idea of dead physical structures, and what that means.
-Further more, it contains a highly speculative (and surely wrong) theory of how gravity and general relativity could have emerged out of the quantum mechanical ‘realm.’
+It contains a highly speculative and surely wrong theory of how gravity and general relativity could have emerged out of the quantum mechanical ‘realm.’
 I am not a physicist so I cannot do much better than what I wrote, but I left it in because I think most physicists will not see this option to unify quantum mechanics and general relativity.

 Abstract